Chris Evans (presenter): Move to Drivetime

 The show was well received by listeners and critics, and Evans was announced as the successor to Radio 2's Drive time show on 2 March 2006, succeeding long-time host Johnnie Walker, beginning on 18 April.
 RAJAR audience figures published in August 2006 showed Evans had 150,000 fewer listeners than his predecessor's last show but was on par with previous years.
 The second set of RAJAR's published in October 2006 showed his audience was up by 109,000-year-on-year, and up by 33,000 compared with the previous quarter.
 Figures showed he was drawing an average audience of 4.9 million a day on his drivetime show.
 By the end of 2007, the show was averaging over five million listeners.
-On 7 September 2009 it was announced that Evans would take over breakfast show from Sir Terry Wogan after Wogan announced his intention to leave the show at the end of the year.
+On 7 September 2009 it was announced that Evans would take over breakfast show from Terry Wogan after Wogan announced his intention to leave the show at the end of the year.
 Evans hosted his final drivetime show on Christmas Eve 2009.

 The Chris Evans Breakfast Show

+BBC Radio 2 (2010–2018)

-Evans took over the Radio 2 breakfast show on 11 January 2010, succeeding Sir Terry Wogan.
-The show was originally 30 minutes longer than the Wogan incarnation and began at 07:00 am, but following the departure of Sarah Kennedy from early breakfast, the show was extended by another 30 minutes and began at 06:30 am.
-The show always ended with a handover to Ken Bruce at 09:30 am.
-While Evans replaced Wogan owing to his long-planned retirement, supporters of Kennedy alleged there was a deliberate intention to force her out so that Evans' show could be lengthened.
+Evans took over the Radio 2 breakfast show on 11 January 2010.
+The show was originally 30 minutes longer than the Wogan incarnation and began at 07:00, but following the departure of Sarah Kennedy from early breakfast, the show was extended by another 30 minutes and began at 06:30.
+The show always ended with a handover to Ken Bruce at 09:30.
+While Evans replaced Wogan owing to his long-planned retirement, supporters of Kennedy alleged there was a deliberate intention to force her out so that Evans's show could be lengthened.
 His first three songs were The Beatles' "All You Need Is Love" and "Got to Get You into My Life"; and Frank Sinatra's "Come Fly with Me".
 His co-presenters included ex-BBC TV newsreader Moira Stuart, sports presenter Jonny Saunders (who was replaced in June 2011 by Vassos Alexander), and travel reporter Lynn Bowles.
 Features included The Gobsmackers (two songs selected by a listener that sound good played back-to-back).